ShayekhBinIslam/shayekhbinislam.github.io/_pages/teaching.md

 permalink: /teaching/
 title: Teaching
 # description: Materials for courses you taught.
 Replace this text with your description.
-description: I served as a Visiting Lecturer in the Department of Computer Science & Engineering, School of Data & Sciences, Brac University for three semesters.
+description: I served as a Visiting Lecturer in the Department of Computer Science & Engineering, Brac University for three semesters.
 I instructed few courses, co-supervised thesis groups and designed materials for the Robotics course.
 nav: true
 nav_order: 4
 ---